-INVESTMENTS (\$millions) 2019 2018
+INVESTMENTS (\$millions) 2020 2019

-Forward foreign exchange contracts 3.3 (15.5)
+Forward foreign exchange contracts 19.1 3.3

-Fixed income 244.3 202.2
+Fixed income 244.2 244.3

-Equities 722.9 588.6
+Equities 794.7 722.9

-Real return bonds 47.0 42.7
+Real return bonds 15.0 47.0

-Real estate 240.4 225.5
+Real estate 267.1 240.4

-Infrastructure 111.5 110.2
+Infrastructure 148.1 111.5

-Global Opportunistic 152.3 141.0
+Global opportunistic 153.9 152.3

-Total investments 1,521.7 1,294.7
+Total investments 1,642.1 1,521.7

 WorkSafeNB's investment strategy is documented in the Statement of Investment Philosophy and Beliefs Policy and the Investment Goals and Objectives Policy.
-The Statement of Investment Philosophy and Beliefs Policy documents the governance structure for investments, WorkSafeNB's commitment to a disciplined approach to investing, WorkSafeNB's view on diversification as a method to reduce risk, the importance of the asset allocation decision, along with WorkSafeNB's view on ethics and investment education.
+The Statement of Investment Philosophy and Beliefs Policy documents the governance structure for investments, WorkSafeNB's commitment to a disciplined approach to investing, WorkSafeNB's view on diversification as a method to reduce risk, the importance of the asset allocation decision, along with the WorkSafeNB's view on ethics and investment education.